mastodon/mastodon/README.md

 - **Deployable via Docker**
   You don't need to mess with dependencies and configuration if you want to try Mastodon, if you have Docker and Docker Compose the deployment is extremely easy

-## Configuration

-- `LOCAL_DOMAIN` should be the domain/hostname of your instance.
-This is **absolutely required** as it is used for generating unique IDs for everything federation-related
-- `LOCAL_HTTPS` set it to `true` if HTTPS works on your website.
-This is used to generate canonical URLs, which is also important when generating and parsing federation-related IDs

-Consult the example configuration file, `.env.production.sample` for the full list.
-Among other things you need to set details for the SMTP server you are going to use.

 ## Deployment

 There are guides in the documentation repository for [deploying on various platforms](https://github.com/tootsuite/documentation#running-mastodon).